Table of Contents What Our Customers Have to SayWhat Does Being...

-Evaluating and continually discovering SaaS in an ongoing manner can produce unique advantages that allow business technology leaders to be better informed and more cost-effective with their application inventory in real time.
+SaaS discovery and evaluation conducted in an ongoing manner can produce unique advantages that allow business technology leaders to be better informed and more cost-effective with their application inventory in real time.

 Increased SaaS Spend Increases Shadow IT

-Analyst Gartner predicts that in 2019 overall SaaS spending will climb 17.8% and that by 2021 SaaS will capture a market share of around 40% of the $278 billion overall technology market.
+Analyst Gartner predicts that in 2022 overall SaaS spending will climb 18% and that cloud market share will capture around 35% of the $482 billion overall technology market.

 Shadow IT Grows from Democratized SaaS Purchasing

-More than 50% of technology spending worldwide now occurs outside of IT budgets according to IDC.
+More than 70% of technology spending now occurs outside of IT budgets according to the 2022 SaaS Management Index.
 While the democratization of SaaS purchasing and management has provided business units more control of decision-making for needed technology, the potential downside for IT teams is a lack of enterprise-wide visibility into this shadow IT.

 Compounding the potential risks of shadow IT for larger organizations is the continual, unmanaged addition of unknown apps into the SaaS inventory.
-Based on Zylo customer data and feedback, it’s estimated that as many as seven to 10 unique applications enter the inventory of organizations with 800 to 1,000 or more employees every month.
+Based on Zylo customer data and feedback, it’s estimated that eight unique applications enter the inventory of the average organization every month.
 Given this fact, it’s not surprising that businesses often underestimate the actual number of apps used by the business by two to three times.